ZhenyingZhu/StudyNotes/SystemDesign.md

 Parallel execution

 - when sending a message, just need to use the vertexID. the framework can partition the graph
 - neighbor vertexes can be colocated on the same machine, but this way is complicate.
-Random assign machines is easier
+Random assign machines is easier **[KEY]**
 - intermediate state is normally bigger than the orignal data
 - overhead of sending message can slow down the algorithms.
 So if the graph algorithm can be done on a single machine, it would be quicker.
 Only when the data is too big, then use Pregel